Electric-Coin-Company/zcash-docs/source/rtd_pages/funding.md

 We're building a decentralized collaborative community around Zcash, and paying contributors helps strengthen the project (even if they are not part of the two Zcash official entities).

-Currently, we're using ZF Grants to fund community contributions.
-After the Canopy upgrade in Nov 2020, we'll be moving to the Major Grants system.
+Currently, ZF Grants are used to fund community contributions.
+After the Canopy upgrade in Nov 2020, additional funds will be available via the Major Grants system.

 ## ZF Grants